Originating in the Song Dynasty (960-1279 AD), the "horse

 Wudi of the Western Han Dynasty (206 BC - 24 AD) searched

-stallions outside his empire.
-To get the mysterious hanxue (sweating
+for the best stallions outside his empire.
+To get the

-blood) horse which he believed were the divine "Horses of
+(sweating blood) horse which he believed were the divine

-survived the long trip home.
-Many legends and historical
+horses, only about 1,000 survived the long trip home.
+Many

 galloped, their sweat was the color of blood.
 Some